DOPPLER VET BP

 ✔️ 1 8MHz probe

-✔️ Battery charge
+✔️ Battery charger

 ✔️ Sphygmomanometer